rubbaduk/zoom-pad/README.md

 ## Features

-- **Smooth Zoom Control**: Zoom in and out of any application using trackpad scroll gestures
+- **Smooth Zoom Control**: Zoom in and out of any application using mousewheel scroll gestures
 - **Modifier Key Support**: Uses Command key as the default trigger modifier
 - **Configurable Threshold**: Adjustable scroll sensitivity for precise control
 - **Scroll Direction**: Optional scroll inversion support